jlelong/LaTeX-Workshop-wiki/Compile.md

 ]
 ```

+When building the project, the first recipe is used by default.
+See the [setting](#latex-workshoplatexrecipedefault).
+You can compile with another recipe by command `latex-workshop.recipes`.
+By default [`latexmk`](https://personal.psu.edu/jcc8/software/latexmk/) is used.
+This tool is bundled in most LaTeX distributions, and requires perl to execute.

+### LaTeX tools

-and each tool appearing in the `tools` field is defined `latex-workshop.latex.tools`.
+Each `tool` appearing in the `tools` field is defined `latex-workshop.latex.tools`.
+To include a tool in a recipe, the tool's `name` should be included in the recipe's `tools` list.
 Its default value is given by

 ```json
 "latex-workshop.latex.tools": [